Cloud-Monkey/micro-e-commerce-django-paypal/README.md

 ### Wireframes

-[Figma](https://www.figma.com) was used to create basic wireframes for Everneed.
+[Figma](https://www.figma.com) was used to create basic wireframes for Button mashers.
 I had a vision of what the site would look like from the beginning so the planning process went smoothly.
 Figma allows easy creation of wireframes to the appropriate frame sizes for different screens.
 Addition of icons and extra design features is easy with their Plugins component which can connect to Flaticon for example.

 <details open>
     <summary>Desktop/Tablet Home Page Wireframe</summary>